maxvonhippel/NepalOSMHistory/README.md

 ### Readme for Nepal OSM History Visualizer

 The **Nepal OSM History Visualizer** is a project by Kathmandu Living Labs and the Dartmouth Dickey Center.
 It was built by Sazal and Max, and designed by Paras and Sazal.
+A functioning, super light-weight demo of just the map and chart functionalities is live [here](http://mxvh.pl/blog%20posts/nepal_demo.html).

 ![](documentation/nepalstatskllosm.png)